Toloka/docs/en/template-builder/reference/field.number.md

 # field.number

-A component that allows the annotator to enter a number.
+A component that allows an annotator to enter a number.

 Only numbers and decimal separators can be entered in the field.
-The annotator can enter a dot or a comma as a separator, but the dot is always used in the output.
+An annotator can enter a dot or a comma as a separator, but the dot is always used in the output.

-When the annotator enters a number, the separator automatically changes to the one specified in the regional settings.
+When an annotator enters a number, the separator automatically changes to the one specified in the regional settings.
 For Russia, the separator is a comma.

 You can also set up validation, for example, disable negative or fractional numbers.
 [Learn more](../operations/components-for-numbers.md).